 3. Metaverse marketing jobs / SEO specializations will increase

-While a quick LinkedIn search can confirm that metaverse-related jobs are plentiful, a particular take that I have on the subject is that metaverse-SEO is going to be its own niche specialization.
+While a quick LinkedIn search can confirm that metaverse-related jobs are plentiful, a particular take I have on the subject is that metaverse-SEO will be a niche specialization.

-What I mean is, editorial SEO, e-commerce SEO, technical SEO, local SEO, international SEO, ASO, etc. etc. etc. are all their own niches.
-And with this new landscape, will call for a new type of SEO specialization for Metaverse brands’ websites – as well as being “discoverable” within the Metaverse specifically.
+I mean that editorial SEO, e-commerce SEO, technical SEO, local SEO, international SEO, ASO, etc., are all their niches.
+And this new landscape will call for a new type of SEO specialization for Metaverse brands’ websites – as well as being “discoverable” within the Metaverse specifically.

 Same with Google Trends interest.

-4. Visual search – and analytics – is going to evolve.
+4. Visual search – and analytics – are going to evolve.

-Kind of an extension of #3, but these changes are going to have to require marketers to develop a new way to measure engagement.
-Medium writer Shailey Singh raises the point that is is probably going to be eye movement behavior.
-Which would be cool.
+Kind of an extension of #3, but these changes will require marketers to develop a new way to measure engagement.
+Medium writer Shailey Singh points out that it will probably be eye movement behavior, which would be cool.

-5. AR/VR will become a more ubiquitous part of content roadmaps in order to stay competitive
+5. AR/VR will become a more ubiquitous part of content roadmaps to stay competitive

 Fast Company did a round-up post in March featuring some of the most innovative AR brands in the game right now – including SNAP, Google, and NVIDIA.
 Global Newswire also had an interesting piece on AR / Metaverse technology:

-I’ll continue updating this piece as more information come out surrounding the industry, and other predictions come to mind.
+I’ll update this piece as more information surrounds the industry and other predictions come to mind.
 But in the interim, I’d love to hear from others.
 What have you all observed, and what do you predict in the future?